io-fault/python/time/documentation/usage.rst

 chronometer is started.
 Subsequently, the initial rate information may be skewed by additional time.

-Everytime the units of an object are tracked, :py:meth:`rhythm.lib.Radar.track`, a new record is created. *The number of records can grow unbounded unless some maintenance is performed*.
+Everytime the units of an object are tracked, :py:meth:`.rhythm.lib.Radar.track`, a new record is created. *The number of records can grow unbounded unless some maintenance is performed*.
 There are two methods for maintenance:
-:py:meth:`rhythm.lib.Radar.collapse` and :py:meth:`rhythm.lib.Radar.truncate`.
+:py:meth:`.rhythm.lib.Radar.collapse` and :py:meth:`.rhythm.lib.Radar.truncate`.

 In cases where the overall rate is desired, collapse provides the necessary functionality to aggregate the records::